 An individual retirement account can help you save for retirement while enjoying some tax breaks.
 But which type of IRA is best?

 Both traditional and Roth IRAs have significant tax advantages, but in some situations, one may be better than the other in some situations and depending on your personal circumstances.
 Considering the pros and cons of each can help you decide which one could offer the most tax benefit when it's time to retire.

 How Traditional IRAs Work

 A traditional IRA is a type of individual retirement that allows for pre-tax contributions.
 These contributions may be tax-deductible, depending on your income, filing status, and whether you're covered by a retirement plan at work.
 Your money grows tax-deferred and you can begin making withdrawals at age 59½.

 Those withdrawals are taxed at your ordinary income tax rate.
 Once you reach age 72, you must begin taking required minimum distributions (RMDs) each year once you reach age 72.
-These distributions are based on your account balance, age and life expectancy and they could affect your final tax bill for the year.
+These distributions are based on your account balance, age, and life expectancy, and they could affect your final tax bill for the year.

 For 2021, you can contribute up to $6,000 to a traditional IRA in 2021 or 2022.
 You can make an additional catch-up contribution of $1,000 if you're 50 or older.
 If you expect to be in a lower tax bracket when you retire, you could see the greatest tax benefit from a traditional IRA, versus a Roth.